On spooky action at a distance and conditional probabilities: Introduction and preliminaries

 About 10 years later, in further discussing with Max Born the notion of physical reality and the use of quantum mechanics to understand it, Einstein wrote: \textit{I cannot seriously believe in it because the theory cannot be reconciled with the idea that physics should represent a reality in time and space, free from spooky action at a distance}, \cite{EBL}.
 That phrase ``spooky action at a distance'' is the title of an expository paper about entanglement, see \cite{Gu2}, which inspired this work.

-The aim of this work is to tend a bridge between quantum measurement theory and classical probabilistic prediction theory.
-We shall see that the underlying mathematical concept is the same in both cases, namely, that after an observation is made, new predictions are to be made with a conditional probability distribution.
+The aim of this work is twofold.
+First, we lay a bridge between quantum measurement theory and quantum classical probabilistic prediction theory.
+Then we use this to explain why there is no spooky action at a distance.

-In the quantum case, it is the state of the system that changes after a measurement, and further prediction should be made using this post-measurement state.
-In classical probability it is the sample space that changes, which makes the joint distribution become a conditional distribution.

-This conceptual equivalence may be of interest in current applications of quantum mechanics, as in quantum computing say.
-There the role of measurement and prediction with a post measurement state plays an essential role.
+In the Schr\"{o}dinger representation, the notion of entanglement is the analogue to the classical notion of statistical dependence.
+This conceptual equivalence may be of interest in current applications of quantum mechanics, as in quantum computing, say.
 See \cite{NC} for example.
+In this work, the notions of measurement and von Neumann post measurement state, \cite{J,LeB}, \ play an essential role.
 For an application to understand why the EPR critique of quantum mechanics is not valid, consider \cite{Gz}.

 The paper is organized as follows.
-In the remainder of this section we recall some basic notations along the lines of the didactical paper \cite{Gu2}.
-In section 2, we reconsider his example and prove that prediction in the post-measurement stated amounts to prediction with respect to quantum conditional probabilities as introduced in \cite{Gu1}, for example.
+In the remainder of this section we recall some basic notations along the lines of \cite{Gu2}.
+In section 2, we reconsider his example and prove that prediction in the von Neumann post-measurement state amounts to prediction with respect to quantum conditional probabilities as introduced in \cite{Gu1}.
 Actually, in our setup, the technicalities described in \cite{Gu1} do not play a role due to the commutativity of the operators involved.
 Such commutativity renders the classical and quantum conditional probabilities identical.

+Then, in Section 3, we particularize the setting of section 2 to explain why there is no spooky action at a distance.
+For that, starting from any initial state of the composite system, we prepare a state in which when subsystem 1 the event $\bP$ occurs, then in the subsystem 2 the event only $\bQ^c$ can occur, and when in subsystem 1 the event $\bP^c$ occurs, then in subsystem 2 we must observe the event $\bQ.$ This prior information that must be taken into account when making further predictions.
+In this set up, suppose that we observe that in subsystem 2, the event $\bQ$ happened.
+To make further predictions about the system, we form the von Neumann post measurement state, and verify that $\bP$ cannot happen but $\bP^c$ happens with probability 1.
+That is, it becomes a certain event.
+Nothing is transmitted from one component to another, it is all in the predictive logic.

-Then, in Section 3, we describe the exact analogue of the example considered in Section 2, but now in the classical probabilistic setup.
-After that, in Section 4 we add a few comments related to statistical independence.
+After that, in Section 4 we add a few comments about classical statistical independence and its counterpart in the quantum formalism.
+In the last section

 The basic building block consists of a (complex) Hilbert space $H,$ in which the scalar product between to vectors $\psi$ and $\phi$ is denoted by $\langle\psi,\phi\rangle,$ and $|\langle\psi,\phi\rangle|^2$ is interpreted as the probability of the system being in state $\psi$ when it is in state $\phi.$ The probabilistic interpretation requires states to be represented by normalized vectors, that is $\|\psi\|^2=|\langle\psi,\psi\rangle|^2=1.$ Observables, (the analogue of classical random variables), are represented by self-adjoint (with respect to the given scalar product), bounded operators.
 Their collection is denoted by $\cL(H).$